-Thirty-five percent of students in this area were born outside of Canada, above the provincial rate of 18%.
-Eleven percent of students had lived in Canada between 2 and 5 years and another 6% had lived here for less than two years, the same as the provincial rate.
+Four percent of students in this area were born outside of Canada, below the provincial rate of 18%.
+One percent of students had lived in Canada between 2 and 5 years and another 1% had lived here for less than two years.